about us

 Resource Rural provides organizations and coalitions with the advocacy resources and organizing support they need to ensure that public funding is invested in rural communities, especially those most in need.

-In collaboration with leadership at the Rural Climate Partnership, Resource Rural climate strategies energize rural-led climate solutions.
-This partnership stimulates a virtuous cycle in which people learn about and access the tools and opportunities provided by the Inflation Reduction Act (IRA), Bipartisan Infrastructure Law, and CHIPS and Science Act to create jobs, diversify local economies, generate energy security, and strengthen resilience.
+In collaboration with the Rural Climate Partnership, Resource Rural supports rural-led climate solutions.
+This partnership stimulates a virtuous cycle in which people learn about and access the tools and opportunities provided by public and private funding to create jobs, save money, generate energy security, and strengthen resilience.
+The Rural Climate Partnership:

-- Drive clean energy transformation in coal-intensive rural electric cooperatives, including working with co-op boards to encourage them to access resources made available through IRA.
+• Drives clean energy transformation in coal-intensive rural electric cooperatives, including working with co-op boards to encourage them to access available resources.

-- Advance climate-forward agriculture and conservation by reaching farmers with information about soil-building, cost-saving, and climate-friendly practices that the IRA provides $20 billion in funding to incentivize.
+• Advances climate-forward agriculture and conservation by reaching farmers with information about soil-building, cost-saving, and climate-friendly practices.

-- Tackle barriers to clean energy siting to access billions in IRA and BIL funding to support the build-out of renewable energy projects, the vast majority of which will be in rural areas.
+• Tackles barriers to clean energy siting to access billions in public funding to support the build-out of renewable energy projects, the vast majority of which will be in rural areas.

-- Unlock the power of the IRA’s direct-to-consumer incentives, rebates, and tax credits to empower rural homeowners and businesses to realize energy and cost savings while reducing GHG emissions.
+• Unlocks the power of direct-to-consumer incentives, rebates, and tax credits to empower rural homeowners and businesses to realize energy and cost savings while reducing GHG emissions.